Multiplicative Pacing Equilibria in Auction Markets: Relationship to Competitive Equilibrium

 \begin{proposition} For every pacing equilibrium, there is an equivalent competitive equilibrium. \end{proposition}

-\begin{proof} Given the pacing equilibrium, set the price of each item equal to the second-highest paced bid on it (possibly equal to the highest bid), and use the same allocation as in the pacing equilibrium.
-Note this means agents also pay the same as in the pacing equilibrium.
-Every agent $i$ that does not run out of budget (and therefore has multiplier $\alpha_i=1$) buys every item $j$ with $v_{ij}>p_{j}$, because the valuation being above the price means that agent was uniquely the highest bidder on it in the pacing equilibrium; and buys no item $j$ with $v_{ij}<p_{j}$, because the valuation being below the price means that the agent was not a highest bidder for it.
-Similarly, an agent that does run out of budget is spending her money on maximum bang-per-buck items, because she buys the items \todo{for} which $\alpha_iv_{ij} > p_j \iff \frac{v_{ij}}{p_j} > \frac{1}{\alpha}_i \geq 1$ (and possibly some of those \todo{for} which $\alpha_iv_{ij} = p_j \iff \frac{v_{ij}}{p_j} = \frac{1}{\alpha}_i \geq 1$).
-Nobody buys anything that is priced above her valuation, because the price being above her valuation means that she did not have the highest (paced) bid on that item in the pacing equilibrium. \end{proof}
+\begin{proof}{Proof.} Given the pacing equilibrium, set the price of each good equal to the second-highest paced bid on it (possibly equal to the highest bid), and use the same allocation as in the pacing equilibrium.
+Note this means buyers also pay the same as in the pacing equilibrium.
+Every buyer $i$ that does not run out of budget (and therefore has multiplier $\alpha_i=1$) buys every good $j$ with $v_{ij}>p_{j}$, because the valuation being above the price means that buyer was uniquely the highest bidder on it in the pacing equilibrium; and buys no good $j$ with $v_{ij}<p_{j}$, because the valuation being below the price means that the buyer was not a highest bidder for it.
+A buyer that runs out of budget is spending her money on maximum bang-per-buck goods, because $x_{ij}=1$ for every good for which $\alpha_iv_{ij} > p_j \iff \frac{v_{ij}}{p_j} > \frac{1}{\alpha}_i \geq 1$.
+For a good $j$ such that $\alpha_iv_{ij} = p_j \iff \frac{v_{ij}}{p_j} = \frac{1}{\alpha}_i \geq 1$ she may buy a fractional amount: such goods provide worse bang-per-buck than any other good that $i$ buys, and thus since they are spending their whole budget they do not wish to buy more of $j$.
+No buyer buys anything that is priced above her valuation, because the price being above her valuation means that she did not have the highest (paced) bid on that good in the pacing equilibrium. \Halmos \end{proof}

+Proposition~\ref{prop:pacing_to_ce} shows that SPPE inherits all the desirable properties of competitive equilibrium, which are quite desirable to buyers, and thus also to the platform.
+For example, it follows that SPPE is guaranteed to have no envy among buyers (in a budget-adjusted sense), while being Pareto optimal.
+Another interesting consequence is that SPPE inherits \emph{strategyproof in the large} properties from competitive equilibrium~\citep{azevedo2019strategy,kroer2019scalable}.